 - Sponsor a meal.
 Sponsoring and preparing a meal for members of The Gathering Place is the best way to immerse yourself in our community.
 Gather a group of friends, family, or colleagues and work with our Food Program Manager to plan your meal.

 - Host a donation drive.
 In-kind donations of food, toiletries, and clothing provide immediate relief to members in need.
 Host a donation drive at work, with an organization, or with family and friends.

 - Write a tribute note to Leslie.
 Show your Love for Leslie by penning a note of congratulations to be displayed on our website.
-Email your message to Digital Fundraising and Communications Manager Jenny Scrivens at firstname.lastname@example.org, or mail it to our address at 1535 High Street, Denver, CO 80218.
+Email your message to Communications Manager Kate Mazzotta at firstname.lastname@example.org, or mail it to our address at 1535 High Street, Denver, CO 80218.

 - Shop at Art Restart.
 Art Restart is a social enterprise of The Gathering Place that provides opportunities for women experiencing poverty to transform their lives through art.
 Artists work toward financial independence through proceeds from sales of their artwork.
 Shop Leslie's favorite postcards and scarves!

 Leslie Foster has served as president of The Gathering Place since 1990.
 For nearly 30 years, Leslie has devoted her career to transforming the lives of women, children, and transgender individuals by providing positive relationships, resources, and a community of support.
 Under Leslie's guidance, The Gathering Place community has steadily expanded to meet growing public need.
 The organization now serves 250-350 people a day, a population 10 times the 25-35 people it served during its founding years.